geekingfrog/frogComplete/Readme.md

 # Limitations and known bugs
 * On Chrome 29 for android, the validation doesn't work after the user has chosen an item, and then changed it.
 * The validation uses a handle on the 'submit' event of the form.
 Calling form.submit() bypass these handlers and thus, the validation is not performed.
 If you want to use the validation feature, please don't use form.submit() (or do it after manually checking if the input is valid)
+* You may want to override some of the css for the suggestion list and the error message regarding the positioning.
+This depend on the existing styling on your form fields.